Invicta International Airlines Flight 435: Flight

 At 09:11 UTC, Zurich Area Control Centre asked Basel Control whether they had an aircraft which was flying outbound from the airport towards Hochwald, as they had observed an unidentified echo on their radar screen, a few miles south of Basel.
 Basel Control Tower denied this, but when the controller checked his radar screen, he saw an unidentified echo moving to the south, a few miles from the airport.
 Notwithstanding this, Flight 435, having reported that it had passed beacon BN, was given a landing clearance.

 After finishing his telephone call with Zurich, the Basel controller asked if Flight 435 was sure that they had passed beacon BN.
 Flight 435 replied that they had a "spurious indication" and that they were joining the localiser, an electronic signal marking the extended centerline of the runway.
 The crew then confirmed that they were established on the glide path and localiser, while the controller stated that he could not see them on his radar screen.
 The controller then informed the crew: "I think you are not on the...you are on the south of the airfield."
-Flight 435 didn't respond.
+Flight 435 did not respond.
 After this message, all calls to Flight 435 went unanswered.

 At 09:13 UTC, the aircraft brushed the wooded area of a range of hills in Jura and crashed in the hamlet of Herrenmatt, in the parish of Hochwald, some 10 mi south of the airport and while flying away from it.
 The aircraft somersaulted and exploded, several parts of it catching fire.
 108 passengers and crew were killed, while 37 others survived the crash; 36 of these were injured, while one air hostess was unhurt.

 On hitting the ground, the aircraft snapped into several sections.
 While the front parts were "destroyed into bits", a section of the tail was left substantially intact.
 This was the area where most survivors were found.
 Everyone seated in the front part of the aircraft was killed.

 In the aftermath of the crash, survivors began helping each other.
 It was snowing at the time, and hypothermia could easily occur.
 While pulling bodies from the wreckage, they began chanting hymns to keep their spirits high.
 Shortly afterwards, a boy from a nearby farm found the survivors, and led them to his house, where his family sheltered and took care of them while waiting for rescue services to arrive.